PDelos/CodeForces/README.md

 ## Acknowledgments

-Thanks to CodeForces for providing a platform to practice competitive programming and improve problem-solving skills.
+Thanks to LeetCode for providing a platform to practice competitive programming and improve problem-solving skills.